kammitama5/kammitama5.github.io/_posts/2018-12-6-Thursday-December-6th.md

   this upcoming Monday, first, though!).
 This is what I mean by "forgiveness for myself".
 I want to get better at telling myself it's okay to keep failing and getting better, especially as I came from an educational system where the price for failing was significant (different path/ different school system).
 Somehow, Haskell makes it okay, because (as I was telling my friend), it's like a conversation when I work with the compiler.
+I try to imagine SPJ is saying the errors that the compiler is spitting out.
+That helps! :D He definitely wouldn't yell! (and I recommend this highly!)

 ## That's pretty much about it

 - I can't say where my ability to bounce back comes from.
 Certainly, with Haskell, I do this again and again.
+  Something about the language keeps me going.
+It's encouraging, even as you fail over and over.
+It pushes you.
   I'm determined to learn it and get very good at it.
 It doesn't matter to me if it takes a lifetime.

 - I have a bunch of homework to do, and I have to study for my test.
 Hopefully afterwards, I will be doing just